boshen2814/boshen2814.github.io/_pages/about.md

   - /about.html
 ---

 Boqian Shen is fifth-year graduate student in the [Computational and Applied Mathematics department](https://www.caam.rice.edu/) (CAAM) at Rice University.
 His advisor is [Beatrice Riviere](https://profiles.rice.edu/faculty/beatrice-riviere).
-Boqian reveived a BS in mathematics in 2017 from the Iowa State University.
+Boqian reveived a BS in [mathematics](https://math.iastate.edu/) in 2017 from the Iowa State University.
+His undergraduate advisor was [James Rossmanith](https://faculty.sites.iastate.edu/rossmani/).